molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/descr/fingerprints/pubchem_fp.rst

 PubChem Fingerprints
 ====================

-The script *gen_pubchem_fp.py* generates 881 bit PubChem fingerprints of molecules read from the specified file.
+The script *gen_pubchem_fp.py* generates and outputs the 881 bit PubChem fingerprint of molecules read from a specified input file.

 **Synopsis**